ah-itagile/xpman/README.md

 ## Using Tiled
 You need a tileset and map

 ### Tileset
+Open `dev_assets/tiled/xpman-tileset.tsx`

-After editing xpman-tileset.xcf in Gimp export as png to src/assets/xpman-tileset.png Import tileset from image. (e.g. 'xpman-tileset.png')
+Or for a fresh start: After editing xpman-tileset.xcf in Gimp export as png to `src/assets/xpman-tileset.png` In Tiled: Import tileset from image. (e.g. `src/assets/xpman-tileset.png`)

 ### Map
-Create map for tileset.
+Open `dev_assets/tiled/xpman-levelX.tsx`
-"Export as" CSV to assets (e.g. 'xpman-level1.csv').
+After editing "Export as" CSV (e.g. 'assets/xpman-level1.csv').